mooniak/abhaya-libre-font/FONTLOG.md

 -------------------

 This file provides detailed information on the Abhaya Libre font software.
-This information should be distributed along with the Nidahas FM Abhaya fonts and any derivative works.
+This information should be distributed along with the Abhaya Libre fonts and any derivative works.